alexisforestier/H5temperature/README.md

 wavelength-dependent emissivity, and accuracy of high and very-high temperatures measured in the laser-heated diamond cell, High Pressure Research, 24:4, 423-445](https://doi.org/10.1080/08957950412331331718).

+## What's new (v0.1):
+* Constant background in Planck data fitting is available
+* A table resuming fit results in the right panel
+* Export raw Planck data as ASCII text for further analysis with other tools
+* Solved a few bugs, e.g. now residuals for Wien are printed correctly

 ## Requirements